ccarabine/Churchbarn-holiday-let/README.md

 * Six Images and description of the property – kitchen area, living area, bedroom1, bedroom2, outdoors and a ‘short stroll away…’.

+* Value: This section informs the user of the property specification, key information, relevant imagery, with CTA, and consistent UX on all devices.

-See below the difference between desktop, tablet and mobile view:
+See below the difference between desktop and mobile view:

 ![ Barn Images on large devices](assets/uxd/barnimages-largedevice.PNG)